cty123/TrojanRust/README.md

 * Easy to use/configure.
 Make this project beginner friendly, minimize the amount of configurations one needs to write.

+# How to compile

+Currently there is no existing binary file that you can just download and use, and it is recommanded to compile and build yourself.
+To do so, first you need to set up the Rust environment, by installing through here https://www.rust-lang.org/.
+Once you have rust installed, you can simply go to command line and run,

+    cargo build --release

+and it should generate a binary program under ./target/release/trojan-rust.

+Alternatively, you can also run it directly through,

+    cargo run --release

+To enable logs, on MacOs or Linux, run,

+    RUST_LOG=info cargo run --release

+On windows powershell, run,

+    $Env:RUST_LOG = "info"
+    cargo run --release

 # Examples